CenterForDigitalHumanities/website/source/community/groups/maps-tsg/charter.md

 ## Scope
 It is the intention of this group to create a number of [IIIF Extensions]({{ site.api_url | absolute_url }}/extension/) and avoid changing the core IIIF specifications.
 If after a period of time and if there is wide implementation of these extensions there may be a case made to import them into the Presentation API.

 During the course of its work, IIIF Maps TSG has has encoutered wider Geo and IIIF issues.
-We anticpate this trend will continue, and we will do all we can to ensure a seamless operation between web resources and geospatial data on the web.
+We anticpate this trend will continue, and we will do all we can to ensure a seamless operation between the resources we use and geospatial data on the web.

-## Initial Deliverables
+## Completed Work
-The following items were completed in its inaugural years.
+The following items from the original charter were completed in IIIF Maps TSG's inaugural years.

 #### An interoperable method to link IIIF content to a Geo Location for the purposes of presentation and/or navigation.
 IIIF had already incorporated Web Annotation which allows for the linking of external data to internal resources.
 In order for that external data to be geospatial, an ontology for geospatial descriptors was required.
 IIIF Maps TSG focused on GeoJSON, and in particular GeoJSON-LD, for the existing Linked Data vocabulary.
-GeoJSON is widely used used throughout spatial web practices and software and combines well with IIIF data and philosophies.
-The Cookbook recipe "Represent Canvas Fragment as a Geographic Area in a Web Mapping Client" was produced in Aprial 2021 and laid the foundation for how IIIF Maps could begin to intertwine the technologies.
+The Cookbook recipe "Represent Canvas Fragment as a Geographic Area in a Web Mapping Client" was produced in April 2021 and laid the foundation for how IIIF Maps could begin to intertwine the technologies.
 * [Link a IIIF resource to a point on a map](https://github.com/IIIF/iiif-stories/issues/135)
 * [Linking a geo bounding box for a map](https://github.com/IIIF/iiif-stories/issues/133)
 * [Geo-coding a page of an atlas](https://github.com/IIIF/iiif-stories/issues/132)